SergiiLysenko/Getting-and-Cleaning-Data-Course-Project/README.md

 -From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-##What you find in this repository
+##What you find in this repository?

 CodeBook.md: information about raw and tidy data set